bcarpent/CS513_PA1/README.md

       (you may have to install `nmap`).
 Use 127.0.0.1 as the IP and 8888-8888 as the port range in your port scan.

-  If this did not help you fix the problem, please ask on Piazza or at office hours.
+  If this did not help you fix the problem, please ask on Discord.

 * **Should I set the `MSG_WAITALL` flag on `recv()`?** No. This causes `recv()` to not return until it receives a specified amount of data.
 However, the